EMP White LogoErin Morrison Photography Logo

 I have photographed many elopements and weddings in the Smokies.
 No matter if you are getting married in Cades Cove or Spence Cabin, I am available for your wedding day.
 My Smokies Portfolio showcases many adventurous locations for weddings, elopements, and even engagement sessions.

-Weddings and elopements in The Great Smoky Mountain National Park are absolutely beautiful.
+Weddings and elopements in the Great Smoky Mountain National Park are absolutely beautiful.
 If you’re interested in getting married in the park, please review my pricing page and Smoky Mountain Guide.
 And please do not hesitate to contact me.
 I would love to be your National Park photographer.